 case .internalError(let internalError):

-// some 5xx status code error
+// some HTTP error, such as status code 404

 case .urlError(let uRLError):